archie-evidence/template/pages/index.md

 # Welcome to Evidence! 👋
 Build a polished business intelligence system using only SQL & Markdown.

+This is a new project for a new user

 # Write Markdown
 Evidence creates pages from markdown files.
 The file for this page is: